milanzmitrovic/Python_Tutorial_2022/README.md

   - We use it to explain other programming concepts and elements.
   - Analogy from mathematics is 'point'.
 There is no explanation of it.
 We just use it to explain more advanced elements (lines, planes, hyperplanes...)
   - Examples: integers, floats, letters, boolean values...
 We take it as granted, we already know what it is!
-14. Part that you will spend most of the time is DEBUGGING i.e. figuring out why something does not work properly.
-You will spend even more time on DEBUGGING than on modelling and conceptual thinking!
+14. You will spend most of the time on DEBUGGING i.e. figuring out why something does not work properly.
+You will spend more time on DEBUGGING than on modelling and conceptual thinking!
+So, be patient and get used to errors.
+Remember, error that is caught is better than hidden error.
 ##
 ##